kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 immediately when they try to create Pod.
 This will include:
 * Ensure a single Pod references a given PodNetwork only 1 time
-* IsDefaultGW4 and IsDefaultGW6 uniqueness for “true” value across multiple “Network” objects
+* IsDefaultGW uniqueness for “true” value across multiple “Network” objects
 * InterfaceName uniqueness across multiple “Network” objects
 * InterfaceName naming constraints for Linux and Windows
 * Ensure Network objects are not specified when hostNetwork field is set